qcif/data-curator/README.md

 To automate deployment, we are using:

-- [Appveyor](https://www.appveyor.com) for Windows deployment, macOS and Linux
+- [Github Actions](https://docs.github.com/en/actions) for Windows deployment, macOS and Linux

 To trigger the automated build and draft release, create and push a git tag, following the versioning pattern used in current releases.
 Ensure that any changes in this tag are also released back to develop and master branches.